bencardoen/devs-ex-machina/README.md

 To find all the options of the doBenchmark script:

 **$ ./doBenchmark.py -h**

+The memory benchmarks (only if you have at least 8GB RAM) requires a POSIX shell, and valgrind.
+Each benchmark that is profiled for memory can take up to a factor 100 longer to execute under valgrind, please take this into account.
+The actual memory usage changes little over time (except with optimistic), so you can manually adjust the runtime in the script should this be required.

+**$ ./membench.sh**

 ### ThreadSanitizer ###
 LLVM's sanitizer framework requires position indepent code.